-I suppose it is futile—but understandable—to speculate how the career might have turned out of one who died much too young.
+It is futile, but understandable, to speculate how the career might have turned out of one who died much too young.
 The Neapolitan papers this week spent some time doing that, true, but, generally, just paid heartfelt tribute to Massimo Troisi, from San Giorgio (near Naples), who died in 1994 but who, this week, would have turned 50.

-language was that of Naples, with virtually no attempt to modify
+language was that of Naples, with virtually no attempt

 to modify his difficult native dialect to a more

 standard Italian for the benefit of those who might

-Italy, for example.
+northern Italy, for example.
 With Totò, Troisi is a

-living language lesson and one more reason why almost all
+living language lesson and one more reason why almost

 all Italians now like to think they speak a little